nalinahuja/qcd/README.md

 <p align="justify">
 Just like the command cd, simply indicate a valid path from the current directory or keyword related to a path you have previously visited and QCD will resolve the directory and switch to it.
 QCD has the ability complete the path based on the contents of the current directory and previously visited ones.
 QCD can also resolve full paths to subdirectories of linked paths by simply indicating the link followed by a subdirectory of that link, just like a normal path, and QCD will automatically expand the link and navigate to the subdirectory if it exists.
 QCD also comes featured with a custom completion script that allows completion of linked paths and their subdirectories.

-The user also has the ability to manage the symbolic links stored.
+The user also has the ability to manage the symbolic links stored by QCD.
 By indicating -f after a link, QCD will remove all instances of the link from the store file and it will not show up unless you revisit that directory.
+The user can also opt to only indicate -f, which means QCD will remove the current working directory from the store file.
 Additionally, the user can choose to clean their store file of invalid directories by indicating only -c after the QCD command.
 However, it's not necessary to manually clean the store file since QCD automatically cleans the store file when a new shell session is started.
 </p>

 ```
+Help:
+  qcd -h                Show Usage

+Change Directories:
-# Navigate To Valid Path
+  qcd [path]			      Change To Valid Path
-qcd [PATH]

-# Navigate To/Forget Linked Path
-qcd [LINK] [-f]
+  qcd [link]/[subdir]		Change To Linked Path With Opt.
+Subdir

+Link Management:
-# Clean Store File
+  qcd -c			          Cleanup Store File
-qcd [-c]
+  qcd -f		            Forget Current Directory
+  qcd [link] -f	      	Forget Symbolic Link
 ```